 Students with disabilities may grant proxy privileges to another designated user upon request.
 Proxy privileges will allow the designated person to check out material in the name of the student with disabilities.
 The proxy will not be able to check out any material to which the requesting student doesn’t have original access.
 Learn more about proxy privileges and how it works.
+Submit a proxy request.

 Patrons requesting proxy privileges for Interlibrary Loan pick up should contact the Interlibrary Loan Department at 704-687-0478.